 Being a strong receiver

 But let's address the effect of negativity on the world's supply of compliments.
 When you go to all the trouble of knitting someone a tiny sweater of positive feedback, it hurts when you see his or her lack of receptivity, interest and appreciation.
-It is sadly true that many folks are extremely awkward around positive feedback, but actually, most of us could improve our ability to be a strong receiver of compliments.
+It is sadly true that many folks are extremely awkward around positive feedback, but in fact, most of us could improve our ability to be a strong receiver of compliments.
 For, ultimately, to reject a compliment is to insult the person who gave it to you.

 One of my roommates in college, Eileen, taught me a lot about receiving compliments.
 When someone would give her positive feedback she would look right at the speaker, listen to their words without flinching and then a smile would slowly grow on her face until she was fully beaming.
 The almost slow motion of her physical response was mesmerizing.
 And then she would respond verbally, typically saying something like: “Really?!
 You think that?
 Thank you.
 What a nice thing to say to me!”
 The giver of the compliment felt so bathed in her appreciation that you could see him wracking his brains trying to come up with additional positive things to say.
 Eileen had clearly had lots of practice receiving compliments growing up and I was lucky to have been able to learn from her.